October 2025 News

 Emergency Debate on Auto Jobs | Oct 16, 2025

 The Hon.
 Pierre Poilievre, Leader of the Conservative Party of Canada and the Official Opposition, made a formal request to the Hon.
-Francis Scarpaleggia, Speaker of the House of Commons, requesting an Emergency Debate on the crisis in Canada’s automotive sector:
+Francis Scarpaleggia, Speaker of the House of Commons, requesting an Emergency Debate on the crisis in Canada’s automotive sector.

-Conservative Youth Jobs Plan | Oct 15, 2025
+It’s time for action | Oct 15, 2025

 Canada’s youth are facing a jobs crisis — with over 460,000 young Canadians out of work and youth unemployment nearing 15%, the highest in more than 25 years outside the pandemic.

-Canadians deserve a break at the checkout.
+Canadians deserve a break at the checkout | Oct 14, 2025

 After a lost Liberal decade, families are being forced to choose between heating their homes and putting food on the table.
 Food prices have risen 48% faster in Canada than in the U.S., while food banks are seeing record lineups.